kurtismash/Windows10Pro_DesktopKiosk/README.md

 # Windows 10 Pro Kiosk Mode (For Desktop Applications)
 Windows 10 includes a kiosk mode to lock a user account to running one or multiple applications.
 This mode is available on Enterprise and Education editions of the operating system, but only partially available in the Pro edition; this edition allows for UWP (new Windows apps) kiosks to be made but lacks functionality for the older "desktop" (win32) applications to be used in a kiosk.
 Using Group Policy on the local machine and some small scripts, a kiosk-like experience can be created for desktop applications.

+Windows 10 Pro contains the ability to lock the user to only specified applications.
+While this blocks desktop applications from running, it does nothing to block the user's ability to use UWP applications (Edge, Mail, Calendar, Store, etc.).
+However, these new applications are dependent on explorer.exe (the desktop, start menu, taskbar, etc.).
+Specifying a custom user interface as the application you wish to run has the bonus of also stopping explorer.exe from starting at the same time.
+The user is unable to start other applications as task manager is disabled.

 ## Create a new user